 - 31% of users do not like to find push notifications helpful at all; only 18% always find them useful

-The high numbers indicate that push messages are the vital part of.
+The high numbers indicate that push messages are a vital part of.
 They communicate with smartphone users even if they are not using the app.

 They are a great tool for the promotion of any product or service online, but there are also ways to promote offline that are often forgotten.